bitnami/containers/bitnami/cypress/README.md

-# Bitnami package for Cypress
+# Bitnami Secure Image for Cypress

 ## What is Cypress?